jiafulow/zedboard-guide/test/skiroc2-slow-control.md

 void skiroc2_slow_control_init();  // from control_register_file
 ```

-A much simplified subset of IPbus protocol is declared in `IPbus_simplified.h` and implemented in `IPbus_simplified.c`:
+A much simplified subset of IPbus protocol is declared in `IPbus_simplified.h` and implemented in `IPbus_simplified.c`.
+The protocol specifies a packet header format like the following:

 ```c
 // Transport Layer protocol - loosely based on the IPBus protocol